-- Bridge: The captain and his crew are piloting the ship from here and is typical forward.
-Think of it like the cockpit of a plane but much bigger.
-Unlikely you can just walk up to the bridge but your cruise line may offer tours.
+- Bridge: The captain and his crew are piloting the ship from here and are typical forward.
+Think of it as the cockpit of a plane but much more significant.
+Unlikely you can walk up to the bridge, but your cruise line may offer tours.
 Ask your cruise director.

-There is still much to learn about cruise ship terms as we have only scratched the surface.
-It is totally acceptable to approach any of the crew to ask them further questions.
+There is still much to learn about cruise ship terms, as we have only scratched the surface.
+It is acceptable to approach any crew to ask them further questions.
 Look especially for those walking around in white uniforms with lapels adorned with stripes and swirls.
-These are your officers who will be more than happy to inform you more about their world and the language they all speak.
+These officers will be more than happy to inform you more about their world and the language they all speak.

-#2 – On many ships when you are on the weather deck (the part of the ship exposed to the elements giving access to walking around the outside) you can also identify what side of the ship your on with colors.
-The Port side lights will always be red.
-The starboard side lights will always be green.
+#2 – On many ships, when you are on the weather deck (the part of the ship exposed to the elements giving access to walking around the outside), you can also identify what side of the ship you are on with colors.
+The Port side lights will always be red, and the starboard side lights will always be green.